DistrictDataLabs/yellowbrick/docs/quickstart.rst

 .. image:: images/quickstart/temp_feelslike_jointplot.png

-This visualizer plots a scatter diagram of the temperature it feels like on the y axis and the thermometer temperature on the x asis and draws a line of best fit using a simple linear regression.
+This visualizer plots a scatter diagram of the apparent temperature on the y axis and the actual measured temperature on the x axis and draws a line of best fit using a simple linear regression.
 Additionally, univariate distributions are shown as histograms above the x axis for temp and next to the y axis for feelslike.
 The ``JointPlotVisualizer`` gives an at-a-glance view of the very strong positive correlation of the features, as well as the range and distribution of each feature.
 Note that the axes are normalized to the space between zero and one, a common technique in machine learning to reduce the impact of one feature over another.

-This plot is very interesting; first there appear to be some outliers in the dataset, where feelslike is appoximately equal to 0.25.
+This plot is very interesting; first there appear to be some outliers in the dataset, where feelslike is approximately equal to 0.25.
 These instances may need to be manually removed in order to improve the quality of the final model because they could represent data input errors.
-Secondly, we can see that the colder it actually is, the colder it feels like and the warmer it actually is, the warmer it feels like.
+Secondly, we can see that more extreme temperatures create an exaggerated effect in perceived temperature; the colder it is, the colder people are likely to believe it to be, and the warmer it is, the warmer it appears to be.
 Moderate temperatures feel like they do.
-This gives us the intution that feelslike may be a better feature than temp, and if it is causing problems in our regression analysis, we should probably remove the temp variable in favor of feels like.
+This gives us the intuition that feelslike may be a better feature than temp, and if it is causing problems in our regression analysis, we should probably remove the temp variable in favor of feels like.

-At this point, we can train our model, let's fit a linear regression to our model and plot the residuals.
+At this point, we can train our model; let's fit a linear regression to our model and plot the residuals.

 .. code-block:: python